LoggingNewMemory/EvolutionX_LH8n_GSI_Note/README.md

 - Sometimes, if you go to pph terble settings -> misc features the system crashed and send you to fastboot.
 Just hold power button and reboot, you will be fine
 - WZM Crashed
 - There is no way to bring backlight effect here
-- Even thou NFC is available, but it seems not working